maihd/cjson/README.md

 # Introduction [![Build Status](https://travis-ci.org/maihd/json.svg?branch=master)](https://travis-ci.org/maihd/json) [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
 Simple JSON parser written in C99

-> This projects is reaching the end of its life, reasons:<br/>
+> Problems:<br/>
 > 1. The API should be more useful, the implement should be more simple, but now it's complicated and hard to changed.</br>
 > 2. The problem with the API design, the functions Json_getErrorXXX required root value of json, but when parsing failed, the Json_parse return null.
 (Fixed now)<br/>
 > 3. Internal parsing routines use many dynamic allocations, which should only use a simple linear allocator.<br/>
 > 4. In C, we just only need json parser only, but the beginning I thought this library use should dynamic create of json values, support JSON.stringify in C version.
 The JSON.stringify is easily implements with just some `sprintf` of a conrete target data structure.<br/>
-> 5. DevOps problems: Travis CI stop support open source, no static analytics, no FAGs, no TDD in the first place.<br/>
+> 5. DevOps problems: Travis CI stop support open source, no static analytics, no FAGs, no TDD in the first place.
-> 6. Start new project: [cjson_parser](https://githut.com/maihd/cjson_parser).
-I development my new style to use C as an scripting language, tools, automation.
-This project is still useful when I development new project.

 ## Build
 ```